JustineRW/Simple-Flashcard-Creator/README.md

 The code handles up to three flashcards per A4 page.
 More than three flashcards per page and you'll need to adjust the sizes in the `pdf_transformer.pdf` file.

+Note: if you encounter any unexpected errors, this can be due to unusual characters in your data.
+You'll notice that the text helper module contains a clean_text function that strips out ‘ (single quote) characters and replaces them with ' (apostrophe/single quote).
+The ‘ character was causing odd pdf wrapping failures.
+Check your data carefully.

 <h2>Set-up instructions</h2>

 1. In the terminal, run  `pip install -r requirements.txt`